kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 ### New react-markdown library

 We also wanted to customize the way we render some Markdown elements.
-Since Gatsby couldn't cater for all our needs, and we couldn't find any other suitable tool, we created one on our own.
+Since Gatsby could not cater for all our needs, and we did not find any other suitable tool, we created one on our own.
 We needed a unified library that we could use for both the website and the cluster documentation.
 We came up with the [react-markdown library](https://github.com/kyma-incubator/documentation-component/tree/master/packages/markdown-render-engine) as a wrapper for [`react-markdown`](https://github.com/rexxars/react-markdown).
 We used it in the **Docs**, **Blog**, and **Community** views to customize such Markdown elements as panels and icons that appear next to external links.

 ![Features provided by the react-markdown library](./react-markdown.png)

 ### ClusterAssetGroups

 We even found a place for a chunk of Kubernetes implementation in our frontend.
 In Kyma, we use our in-house Kubernetes-based component [Rafter](https://kyma-project.io/docs/components/rafter/#overview-rafter-in-kyma) as a backend mechanism for uploading data for documentation topics.
 Rafter provides ClusterAssetGroup custom resources (CRs) that group assets, and we decided to use their structure on the website to configure the left-side navigation for [documentation topics](https://kyma-project.io/community/guidelines/content#add-new-documentation-to-the-website-add-new-documentation-to-the-website) in the **Docs** and **Community** views.
 We did it simply by fetching the content from these `.yaml` files.
 Each [ClusterAssetGroup](https://github.com/kyma-project/kyma/tree/master/resources/core/charts/docs/charts/content-ui/templates) is a separate node in the navigation.
 The content loader uploads the source documentation for a given topic from the path specified in the ClusterAssetGroup CR under the **filter** path.
-It then renders the sources in the order and under the name specified in the CRs (`rafter.kyma-project.io/order: "2"` and `displayName: "Service Catalog"` respectively).
+It then renders the sources in the order and under the name specified in the CR (`rafter.kyma-project.io/order: "2"` and `displayName: "Service Catalog"` respectively).
 Similarly to the documentation component and the react-markdown library, we use ClusterAssetGroup CRs both on the website and for the documentation on Kyma clusters.

 ![ClusterAssetGroups for the left-side navigation](./ClusterAssetGroups.png)